glassleo/OPie/README.md

 3. The work is technical in nature.
 4. The unlicensed use does not harm any existing or future market for the copyright owner.

-If you have any legal issues, please [get in touch](mailto:hello@leo.fisk) and I will make sure to respond as soon as possible.
+For any legal issues, please [get in touch](mailto:hello@leo.fisk) and I will make sure to respond as soon as possible.